118th Rifle Division: 1st Formation

-Major General Glovatskii was appointed to command on July 16.
+Major General Nikolai Glovatsky was appointed to command on July 16.
 He had been in command of the 26th Rifle Division until March 1938 when he was arrested during the latter stage of the Great Purge and imprisoned until October 1939.
 He then served as deputy commander of the 43rd Rifle Corps until his appointment to the 118th.
 When the German invasion began the division was assigned to the 41st Rifle Corps and within days was aboard trains moving toward Leningrad.
 After delays owing to German air attacks and the general chaos of the time the Corps (which also included the 111th and 235th Rifle Divisions) detrained north and west of Pskov during the first days of July where it was assigned to 11th Army in Northwestern Front.

 Defense of Pskov

 After falling back from the frontier with its surviving forces on June 25 Northwestern Front began attempting to establish a defense along the Western Dvina River but this was preempted the next morning when the 8th Panzer and 3rd Motorized Divisions arrived along its banks and by nightfall seized a significant bridgehead.
 Heavy fighting raged in the Daugavpils region until June 30 but the bridgehead was held.
 With no major defensive barrier remaining to protect the axis towards Leningrad the Front commander had ordered his 8th Army to withdraw northward into Estonia and the 11th and 27th Armies to fall back eastward to Opochka.
 These moves left the Pskov and Ostrov axis virtually unprotected.

 On June 29 the STAVKA ordered the new commander of Northwestern Front, Maj.
 Gen. P. P. Sobennikov, to organize new defenses along the Velikaya River near Ostrov (the former Stalin Line) anchored to the Pskov and Ostrov Fortified Areas and to reinforce these defenses with the 41st Rifle Corps, commanded by Maj.
-Gen. I. S. Kosobutskii.
+Gen. Ivan Kosobutsky.
 On July 2 the OKH ordered Army Group North to advance with its main force through Pskov to Leningrad with 4th Panzer Group leading.
 The 1st Panzer Division captured Ostrov on July 4, piercing the former Stalin Line defenses.
 At the same time the 6th Panzer Division crushed the Soviet defenses along the Velikaya south of Pskov, largely due to the delayed arrival of the divisions of 41st Corps; as of that morning although 20 of the trains carrying the 118th had unloaded, two were still en route.